httpwg/http-extensions/draft-ietf-httpbis-rfc7838bis.md

   length) containing a value identical to the Alt-Svc field value defined in {{alt-svc-field}} (ABNF production "Alt-Svc").

-The ALTSVC frame does not define any flags in HTTP/2.
+The ALTSVC frame does not define any flags in HTTP/2; there is no generic flag field for HTTP/3 frames.

 The ALTSVC frame is intended for receipt by clients.
 A device acting as a server MUST ignore it.